 The layers of a humble gin and tonic

-The gin and tonic is an undeniable classic cocktail and one of the simplest to prepare.
-However, the history of this ubiquitous tipple is a little more complicated.
+The gin and tonic is a timeless cocktail and one of the easiest to make.
+However, the origins of this ubiquitous drink are more complex than they seem.

-According to lore, this modest drink was invented as a tactic to get British soldiers and other officials to take their quinine, a key ingredient to help fight malaria, a deadly disease back then.
-Digging into the invention of this effortless mix of gin and tonic water reveals very different origin stories, with the English people being the only link between the two.
+Legend has it that the gin and tonic was invented to encourage British soldiers and officials to take their quinine, a key ingredient in fighting malaria, a deadly disease back then.
+But the real story behind this effortless blend of gin and tonic water has a more complicated origin, with the English people being the only common thread.

 The introduction of gin

-The name “gin” is derived from the Flemish “genever” and was discovered by English soldiers in 1580 during the Dutch War of Independence in Holland.
-They nicknamed it ”Dutch Courage”.
-However, another origin narrative traces the drink to a Dutch physician, Sylvius de Bouve, who discovered a highly alcoholic medicinal concoction called jenever.
-This liquid was rumoured to improve circulation and cure various ailments.
-It is possible that English soldiers in Holland developed a liking for the doctor’s invention found favour with the English soldiers in Holland, who took credit and the drink to England.
+The name “gin” comes from the Flemish “genever” and was discovered by English soldiers in 1580 during the Dutch War of Independence in Holland, where they nicknamed it “Dutch Courage.”
+However, another narrative traces the drink to a Dutch physician, Sylvius de Bouve, who invented a highly alcoholic medicinal concoction called jenever.
+This elixir was believed to improve circulation and cure various ailments.
+It is possible that English soldiers in Holland developed a liking for the doctor’s invention and brought the drink back to England.

-On British soil, the masses immediately took to the drink and started to produce it at an extremely low cost, leading to a boom in gin consumption, so much so that Parliament passed a law imposing a tax on the drink.
-This resulted in riots erupting in 1743 in response to the increase in the cost of gin.
+On British soil, gin quickly became popular, and production began on a large scale, leading to a boom in gin consumption.
+This led Parliament to impose a tax on the drink, which caused riots in 1743 in response to the increase in the cost of gin.

 The addition of tonic

-The quintessential ingredient of tonic water is quinine, an anti-malarial alkaloid extracted from the cinchona tree’s bark.
-Initially, it was being to treat shivers during a common cold.
-However, during the 1850s, the English started to settle in India with their families, and of course, their favourite alcoholic drink, gin.
-Soon the increased malaria infection, particularly among soldiers, became a huge health concern.
-The problem with taking quinine to fight the disease was its incredibly bitter taste.
-Enter gin.
-Adding the drink to tonic water to reduce the bitterness, making it more palatable.
+The quintessential ingredient in tonic water is quinine, an anti-malarial alkaloid extracted from the bark of the cinchona tree.
+Initially, it was used to treat shivers during a common cold.
+However, during the 1850s, the English started settling in India with their families, bringing their favorite alcoholic drink, gin, with them.
+Malaria infection became a significant health concern, especially among soldiers, and taking quinine to fight the disease was unpalatable due to its bitter taste.
+Gin was added to tonic water to reduce the bitterness, making it more palatable.

-As a result, quinine played a significant part in the global dominance of European power.
-Moreover, manufacturing tonic water to supply to their colonies at risk of malarial fever and other conditions ensured their sustained government of the colonies.
+As a result, quinine played a significant role in the global dominance of European power, and manufacturing tonic water to supply their colonies at risk of malarial fever and other conditions ensured their continued rule over the colonies.

-Gin has increased in popularity due to three factors: the craft spirits movement, gin’s versatility, and its affordability.
-Craft distilleries tapped into the science of macerating botanicals creatively to deliver unique flavours enjoyed around the world.
-Not to be left behind, tonic water makers started to experiment with aromatics and flavours that compliment the new gins.
+Gin has become more popular due to the craft spirits movement, gin’s versatility, and affordability.
+Craft distilleries have tapped into the science of creatively macerating botanicals to deliver unique flavors enjoyed worldwide.
+Not to be outdone, tonic water makers have experimented with aromatics and flavors that complement the new gins.

-Discover some of the finest gins when you order a G&T from The Book Club in Shoreditch.
+Discover some of the finest gins by ordering a G&T from The Book Club in Shoreditch.

 G&T Social Club